majagrubic/maggiesfitness/content/posts/2020-02-25--almond-flour-protein-pancakes/index.md

 * fat: 9g
 * carbs: 7g

-Not bad for a delicious breakfast :)
+Not bad for a delicious breakfast :yum: